-The notebooks will cover the full topics pipeline of working with biosignals: Open a file; Visualize the data online and offline, Process a one channel signal or a multi-channel acquisition, Detect relevant events in the signals, Extract features from many different type of sensors and domains, Decide among a set of classes with several machine learning approaches, Explain the obtained results with metrics and validations techniques.
+The notebooks will cover the full topics pipeline of working with biosignals, such as: Load a file; Visualise the data online and offline, Pre-Process a one channel signal or a multi-channel acquisition, Detect relevant events in the signals, Extract features from many different type of sensors and domains, Train and Classify among a set of classes with several machine learning approaches, Understand the obtained results with metrics and validations techniques.

-We encourage you to share new example ideas, to pose questions :::ADD email here:::, and to make improvements or suggestion to this set of notebooks.
+We encourage you to share new example ideas, to pose questions email@example.com, and to make improvements or suggestion to this set of notebooks.

 Be inspired on how to make the most of your biosignals!

 PLUX wireless biosignals is devoted to the creation innovative products for advanced biosignals monitoring platforms that integrate wearable body sensors combined with wireless connectivity, algorithms and software applications.